 The pace of our day to Krka was much easier than our day out to Plitvice.
 It is ultimately more enjoyable if you’re looking for a quick day trip, simplicity, and still seeing some National Parks sights.
 (TRUST ME they are gorgeous!!)

 However, we both agree that Plitvice Lakes was something spectacular.
-I have never seen such vibrant colours of water before.
+I have never seen such vibrant colors of water before.
 I truly felt like I was wandering through an enchanting Croatian wonderland the entire day.
 Although the trip is father, if you have time, I would say it’s most definitely worth the hike.
 (Pun intended)

 Thanks for Reading!